annrra/slideposts-ajax-pagination/readme.txt

 Stable tag: 2.0.1
 License: GPL2

-Load paged content with Ajax on your posts, pages and custom fields.
+Adds posts from custom category with ajax pagination shown on posts, pages and custom fields.

 *** Description ***